JOHNMACKAY.NET

 I. Abstract

 Heraclitus’s core ontological claim is that reality is defined by perpetual flux, famously encapsulated in the doctrine that one cannot step into the same river twice.
+As mentioned in Methodology, this comparative assessment employs the Ontological Model Assessment Framework (OMAF) to evaluate this model against the Conference of Difference (CoD).
 This comparative assessment reveals a profound convergence on the criterion of manner-of-existence, with both models positing process as fundamental.
 However, a fundamental divergence emerges on the criterion of relationship-between-multiplicity-and-unity.
 Heraclitus resolves the tension through a governing Logos, a rational unity behind the flux, while the CoD grounds all phenomena—including any perceived unity—in the prior, constitutive activity of the conference of difference itself.
 This highlights the CoD’s distinctive capacity to explain dynamic relationality without recourse to a hidden, unifying substrate.
 The comparison thus demonstrates how the CoD both incorporates a Heraclitean insight and advances beyond it, offering a more radically relational foundation for a philosophy of change.

 II.
 Overview of Heraclitus